jamoy/d3hiring/README.md

 5. OAS3 is implemented up front and have rudimentary validations baked in
 6. Starting docker-compose will have the server throw errors because MySQL is not yet available.
 I did not include a wait time for this.
 7. Request logging is enabled for verbosity
+8. No SSL cert is implemented on the Digital Ocean Droplet, however it is easy to apply via AWS CF, CF, or DO.